Andrew-Ocasio-Serrano/jarvis-ai-assistant/README.md

 responsibility (separation of concerns), so a change to one layer doesn't cascade through the others.
-This was validated twice during V1's build: the project originally targeted the Anthropic API and switched to Groq mid-build after evaluating cost tradeoffs — the swap required changing only `client.py`, with zero changes to `cli.py` or `main.py`.
+This was validated twice during V1's build: the project originally targeted the Anthropic API and switched to Groq mid-build after evaluating cost tradeoffs, the swap required changing only `client.py`, with zero changes to `cli.py` or `main.py`.

 A second, more important architectural lesson came from a real bug: the Groq client was originally constructed at module-import time.
-Because `main.py` imports `app.cli`, which imports `app.client`, the client was being built — and failing on a missing API key — before `main.py`'s own `validate_config()` check ever ran.
+Because `main.py` imports `app.cli`, which imports `app.client`, the client was being built and failing on a missing API key, before `main.py`'s own `validate_config()` check ever ran.
 The result was a raw SDK traceback instead of the intended clean error message.
 Fixed via lazy
 initialization: the client is now built on first use inside